 One of the strangest occurrences in NFL history is the retirement of Barry Sanders.
 One of the greatest running backs and football players ever retired after just his 10th season, in the midst of his prime.

-Currently sitting at number three on the all-time rushing list in NFL history, the Hall-of-Fame back could have easily topped Walter Payton’s record for NFL career rushing yards, but instead chose an early retirement.
+Currently sitting at number four on the all-time rushing list in NFL history, the Hall-of-Fame back could have easily topped Walter Payton’s record for NFL career rushing yards, but instead chose an early retirement.

 Why Did Barry Sanders Retire?